staabm/staabm.github.io/_posts/2025-11-26-speedup-phpunit-code-coverage.md

 A test on the PHPStan codebase shows, this can [speedup the xml coverage report generation by ~15%](https://github.com/sebastianbergmann/php-code-coverage/pull/1125#issuecomment-3584453120).

+As a followup support for this new option was added into [Infection](https://github.com/infection/infection/pull/2604) and [ParaTest](https://github.com/paratestphp/paratest/pull/1056).

 ## Taking shortcuts